sdegutis/immaculata.dev/site/public/blog/hacking-nodejs-modules.md

-# (ab?)using Node Module hooks to speed up development
+# (ab?)using Node module hooks to speed up development

 I wanted a much faster way to develop the front-end of my site.